-The European Centre for Medium-Range Weather Forecasts (ECMWF) has recently performed ERA-40, a 45-year reanalysis (Sept.
-1957 to Aug.
-2002) of global meteorological variables (Uppala et al. 2005).
+The European Centre for Medium-Range Weather Forecasts (ECMWF) has recently completed the computations of the ERA-40 dataset, a reanalysis of global meteorological variables, among which ocean surface wind waves, from September 1957 to August 2002 (45 years).
 The reanalysis was produced by ECMWF's Integrated Forecasting System (IFS) that uses variational data assimilation.
-As IFS employs a sea-state dependent sea surface roughness, an ocean wind wave model is coupled to the atmosphere model.
-Therefore, the ERA-40 data contain the longest and most complete global wave dataset available.
+In terms of sea state data, this reanalysis is the first in which an ocean wind wave model is coupled to the atmosphere.
+Moreover, its final product consists of the longest and most complete wave dataset available.
 It is given on a $1.5^{\circ} \times 1.5^{\circ}$ latitude/longitude grid covering the whole globe.
 The continuous 45-year length of the ERA-40 datasets makes is especially suitable to study climate variability and to estimate extreme values of certain wave parameters, e.g., the 100-year return wave height.